ems-project/ems-project.github.io/dev/common-bundle/processors.md

 ## Image processor

 With this processor you'll be able to generate images from a source asset:
  - `_resize` will resize the image using one of those algorithms.
+Default value `fill`.
 This parameter des not apply on SVG images:
      - `fill` will leave margins in the color defined by the `_border_color` parameter (or transparent if the `_quality` parameter is set to zero)
      - `fillArea` will crop to best fill the generated image without distort the image and without leave margins
      - `free` will distort the image to fill the image
+     - `ratio` will compute the width or height in order to keep the original image ratio.
+Set `_width` or `_height` to `0` to specify the auto-size on the width or the height
  - `_gravity` will specify the gravity to use if `fillArea` the image.
+Default value `center`.
 Possible values:
      - `center`
      - `north`
      - `south`